-OpenAI’s GPT models, which include Davinci and ChatGPT, have gained attention for their remarkable language generation capabilities.
-However, many of the tasks that GPT can perform are not entirely new and could also be done with traditional neural network models for quite some time.
-More specialized models could outperform GPT-3 in specific tasks such as sentiment analysis.
-So, what sets GPT apart, and why is it causing such a buzz?
-This question is particularly relevant to business stakeholders, from which many are curious about generative AI but are still looking for relevant applications.
-Understanding the value proposition of GPT will allow them to communicate the relevance of generative AI use cases.
+OpenAI’s GPT models, such as Davinci and ChatGPT, have gained recognition for their impressive language generation abilities.
+However, many of the tasks that GPT models can perform are not entirely new and could have been accomplished by traditional neural network models for some time.
+In specific tasks such as sentiment analysis, more specialized models could outperform GPT-3.
+So, what distinguishes GPT from other models, and why is it creating so much hype?
+This question is particularly significant to business stakeholders who are curious about generative AI but are still seeking relevant applications.
+Understanding GPT’s value proposition will enable them to articulate the significance of generative AI use cases.

 This article aims to dismantle the value proposition of generative language models such as ChatGPT by discussing it along four dimensions: capabilities (1), versatility (2), simplification (3), and ease of use (4).
 So if you want to understand why your business should care about GPT, this article is for you!

 It is worth mentioning that this article does not differentiate between the different GPT models.
 The term GPT, in this article, refers to ChatGPT and Davinci, which have comparable capabilities.
 A key difference is that ChatGPT considers the conversation history, while Davinci treats requests entirely isolated from one another.

 - 9 Powerful Applications of OpenAI’s ChatGPT and Davinci for Your Business